 With the advent of digital photography, the notion of remembering when a photograph was captured has lost its sense of necessity.
-Now that all digital photo files are embedded with metadata from digital cameras, and which preserves date, time, and even sometimes GPS location data, we no longer need to keep track of, or even wonder when and where images were taken.
+The need to notate when a photo was taken has all passed away now that digital photo files are embedded with metadata directly from digital cameras.
+Nowadays, date, time, and even GPS location data is automatically recorded for you, thus extinguishing the need to keep track of, or even one day wonder when and where an image was captured.

-Though, when you are seeing an old printed photo that is nearing 100 years in age, there is a tangibly aged feeling and sense of time gone by that can’t be denied or replicated in the same way when you are viewing a physically unaged image on a digital monitor.
-It could even be described as a rare gift to be able to hold in your hands a single moment frozen in time which occurred nearly a century ago.
+However, when you are seeing an old printed photo that is nearing 100 years in age, there is a tangible feeling and sense of time gone by that can’t be denied or replicated in the same way as when you are viewing, on a digital monitor, an image that has not been altered by time.
+It could even be described as a rare gift to be able to hold, in your hands, a single moment frozen in time, which occurred nearly a century ago.

-The particular photo that you see in this post is partially surrounded within what remains of a cardboard paper matte frame that is equally as old as the photo itself.
-The photograph was given to me by my father and is a picture of his grandparents taken during his parents’ wedding in 1932, which is now the oldest printed photograph I possess.
+The above photo that you see in this post is partially surrounded within what remains of a cardboard paper matte frame that is equally as old as the photo itself.
+The photograph was given to me by my father and is a picture of his grandparents that was taken during his parents’ wedding in 1932 – now the oldest printed photograph I possess.

 These great grandparents of mine, who I sadly never had the pleasure of meeting, were key to my family’s history as European immigrants who arrived in the late eighteen hundreds on Ellis Island in New York City with hopes of a better life in America.

 Many of these elements of film and printed photographs are now becoming lost with newer photos captured during the digital photo revolution of the last 20 years.
 A picture shot today with a digital camera will not physically age at all over the next hundred years as their analog counterparts did in the past.
-Somehow that just doesn’t feel quite right.
+Somehow that just doesn’t seem quite natural to me.

-And because the storage of digital images has become nearly effortless, limitless, and no longer takes up any physical space within your environment, I have come to appreciate the added effort it took to care for and preserve a printed photo like this via its passing down from the three previous generations before making its way on to me.
+And because the storage of digital images has become nearly effortless, and is no longer affected by hard disk space limitations, I have come to appreciate the added effort it took to care for and preserve a printed photo like this during its passage through three generations on its way to me.

-By scanning old printed photographs via computer as I have done, for viewing on high resolution screens, one is able to increase their physical size as well.
+By scanning old printed photographs via computer as I have done, for viewing on high resolution screens, one is able to enlarge their physical size as well.

-Scanning can further add to the enjoyment and nostalgia one gains by being able to easily share them digitally with others over vast distances and to better see the finer details within such old photos like this.
+Scanning can allow one to better see the finer details within such photos like this, as well as to add to the enjoyment and nostalgia one gains by being able to easily share them digitally with others over vast distances.

-In those two posts I showed a series of old photos I scanned which were taken of my grandfather throughout his adult life.
+In those two posts I showed a series of old photos I scanned, which had been taken of my grandfather throughout his adult life.
 The two people seen in the 86 year old photo above are my grandfather’s parents.
 If you missed seeing the old photos of my grandfather in that other two-part post entitled “Fleeting Photo Moments”, then you can find Part 1 here and Part 2 here.

 By the way, how old is the oldest printed photo that you have and what is the picture of?